 How your DNA affects the ageing of your skin

-By examining your DNA, we can gain more insights into your skin aging process.
-In the lab we analyze several genes involved in collagen homeostasis, antioxidant protection, barrier function and skin hydration.
+By examining your DNA, we can gain more insights into your skin ageing process.
+In the lab we analyse several genes involved in collagen homeostasis, antioxidant protection, barrier function and skin hydration.
 Based on your DNA profile, we know what risks you are carrying and we develop products whose ingredients can counteract these risks.

 Collagen is the most important structural protein of the extracellular matrix and is responsible for the firmness and elasticity of your skin.
 Collagen is created every time your skin renews itself (every 28 days).
 Sufficient production of collagen contributes to a beautiful and tighter skin.

 Collagen is also broken down, this is a natural process.
 Breakdown or degradation can be accelerated under the influence of external stress factors such as UV light.
 It activates enzymes like matrix metalloproteinases (MMP) that 'eat away' the collagen.
 The balance between collagen production and degradation determines the velocity of the skin aging process.

 When MMP genes show mutations or errors, they are "overactive" and break down collagen even faster.
 This creates an imbalance towards faster collagen breakdown which negatively affects the firmness and elasticity of your skin.
 We investigate mutations in different MMP genes and determine your risk of accelerated collagen degradation.

 Tissue damage by free radicals is one of the main causes of accelerated skin ageing.
 Free radicals are formed due to external stress factors, such as tobacco, pollution or exposure to UV radiation.